csc301-2023-fall/project-24-ontario-parks-T/readme.md

 	* Scan the QR code, and play the audio.

 * For the administrator side:
-	* 1, reach the login page, which is http://3.99.190.60:3000/admin/login and input your username and passsword to login
+	* 1, reach the login page, which is http://3.99.190.60:3000/admin/login and input your username and password to log in
-	* 1.1, in case you do not have an account, you need to ask your colleague who have an account to sign in and create an account for you (this feature is demanded by our partner)
+	* 1.1, in case you do not have an account, you need to ask your colleague who has an account to sign in and create an account for you (this feature is demanded by our partner)

- 	* 2,At the top of each page, there will be an navigation bar, which include buttons to Add Location, Add Audio,AudioList,Location List, Register, Logout
+ 	* 2, At the top of each page, there will be a navigation bar, which includes buttons to Add Location, Add Audio, AudioList, Location List, Register, Logout

-   	* 3, Location repo page: after log in, you will be redirected to the location repo page(you can also reach this page by using the Location List button on Navigation bar) which includes a list of all locations' cards and their QR code on the cards.
-In addition there is 1 empty card can be used to quich create location with location name.
+   	* 3, Location repo page: after logging in, you will be redirected to the location repo page(you can also reach this page by using the Location List button on the Navigation bar) which includes a list of all locations' cards and their QR code on the cards.
+In addition, there is 1 empty card that can be used to quickly create a location with the location name.
-   	* 3.1, at the location repo page you may also use the edit and delete button on the location card to delete the location or jump to the edit page of that location.
+   	* 3.1, at the location repo page, you may also use the edit and delete button on the location card to delete the location or jump to the edit page of that location.
-   	* 4, at location edit page, you may change the detail imformation of the location and click save to save the update. please notice that after changing the name of location, the QR code will change, so you may need to go back to location repo to collect the updated version of Qr code.
+   	* 4, on the location edit page, you may change the detail information of the location and click save to save the update. please notice that after changing the name of the location, the QR code will change, so you may need to go back to the location repo to collect the updated version of the QR code.
-   	* 5, you may use the Add Location on the Navigation bar to go to the add location page.
-After finish the form and click button to create, a new location will be created with detail.
+   	* 5, you may use the Add Location on the Navigation bar to go to the Add Location page.
+After finishing the form and clicking the button to create, a new location will be created with the details.
    	* 6, you may use the AudioList on the Navigation bar to go to the audio repo page.
-Similar to Location repo page, you may delete audio or go to edit audio page with the "delete" and "edit" button near the card.
+Similar to the Location repo page, you may delete audio or go to the Edit Audio page with the "delete" and "edit" buttons near the card.
-   	* 7, at audio edit page, you may change the detail imformation of the audio and click save to save the update.
-Please notice that the update of audio, will not influence QR code of location, as our partner asked
+   	* 7, on the Edit Audio page, you may change the detailed information of the audio and click save to save the update.
+Please notice that the update of audio, will not influence the QR code of the location.
-   	* 8, you may use the Add Audio on the Navigation bar to go to the add audio page.
-After finish the form and click button to create, a new audio item will be created with detail.(Please check the instuctions about file upload below for more detail about how to upload audios and images)
+   	* 8, you may use the Add Audio on the Navigation bar to go to the Add Audio page.
+After finishing the form and clicking the button to create, a new audio item will be created with detail.
+(Please check the instructions about file upload below for more details about how to upload audio and images)
-   	* 9, you may use the Register on the Navigation bar to help a colleague to create their account, email, unqiue username and password will be needed
+   	* 9, you may use the Register on the Navigation bar to help a colleague create their account, email, unique username and password will be needed
 	* 10, Once you finish your management of the system, you can log out of your administrator account with the button Log out button on the Navigation bar.
  * Instructions about uploading files to the system
- 	* Please notice, to reduce the price cost of this demo product, our product will use external url links to get audios and images.
-So, when creating an audio item in our system, please use an extern storage to hold the real file and copy and paste the sharing link of that file.
-You may follow the below instruction wrote by our excellent team members about how to use microsoft azure storage's service to hold your files and sharing the url to used in our system.
+ 	* Please notice, that to reduce the price cost of this demo product, our product will use external URL links to get audio and images.
+So, when creating an audio item in our system, please use an external storage to hold the real file and copy and paste the sharing link of that file.
+You may follow the instructions below written by our excellent team members about how to use Microsoft Azure to hold your files and share the URL to use in our system.

  * We clearly understand it and we provided a careful guide for users and administrators.
 If there are any features added to our website, we update this section carefully and frequently once we clearly and totally successfully implement it.